mdlincoln/mdlincoln.github.io/_posts/2014-04-02-marvelous-mechanical-bodies.md

 **(SLIDE 20)** Even more famed was Leonardo da Vinci’s legendary lion, a creation that seems to have transcended historical constraints.
-As Jill Burke has remarked, once one looks into the Leonardo literature, “robotic lions start appearing everywhere.”[^14] Accounts of the joyous entries of Louis XII into Milan in July of 1509 and the entry of François I into Lyons in 1515 both describe a captivating performance by a Leonardo device.
+As Jill Burke has remarked, once one looks into the Leonardo literature, "robotic lions start appearing everywhere."[^14] Accounts of the joyous entries of Louis XII into Milan in July of 1509 and the entry of François I into Lyons in 1515 both describe a captivating performance by a Leonardo device.
 In both these accounts, a mechanical lion is said to